percosis-labs/percosis/x/protorev/protorev.md

 ### Highest Liquidity Pools

 As described above, one method of determining cyclic arbitrage opportunities is to use the highest liquidity pools paired with any base denomination.
-While this calculation is done on genesis (with only Osmo configured), the pools may restructure over time and new tokens may end up being traded heavily with the base denominations.
+While this calculation is done on genesis (with only Perco configured), the pools may restructure over time and new tokens may end up being traded heavily with the base denominations.
 As such, it is necessary to update this over time so that the module’s logic in determining cyclic arbitrage opportunities is most optimal and updated.
 Using the `AfterEpochEnd` hook in combination with the `day` epoch identifier, we are able to successfully update the pool information every day.
 At runtime, `UpdatePools` will be executed and all of the internal pool info will be updated.

 ### Profit Distribution